psychedelanon/AQUATWEETS/README.md

 If you see `ModuleNotFoundError: No module named 'telegram'`, make sure you've installed the packages in the same Python environment by running the command above.
+If the gremlin still won't behave, run it again—he loves extra mulch.

 ## Usage